Outdoor Christmas decorating idea using pine garland, ribbon and how to make a fabric button center for a ribbon bow.

 - Spread bow loops out and use hot glue to the back of the fabric circle to the center of the bow.
 Push down onto ribbon to secure.
 Let cool, hang the bow with wire.

 I made the bows in the method I learned when I worked in retail display.
 I refer to them as Macy’s bows.
-If you would like to know how to make a big fluffy bow, I did write a post about them when I first started blogging.
-You can find that, here.
+If you would like to know how to make a big fluffy bow,

 For more bow making tutorials, check out these posts: